Worfield Hall Wedding Photographer

-When we found Worfield Village hall, it was after looking at barn conversion and other unique venues and for us the barn completely made up our mind.
-The hall is a blank canvas for us and we were told that we could do whatever we wanted just so that we give it back in the same condition as we were given it.
-I’m into crafts and sewing and I wanted make many of the decorations home made & personal to me.
+When we found Worfield Village hall, it was after looking at barn conversion and other unique venues.
+The hall is a blank canvas for us and we were told that we could do whatever we wanted just so that we give it back in the same condition as it gave us it.
+I’m into crafts and sewing and I wanted to make many of the decorations home made & personal to me.

-Being in the middle of the countryside, it’s very inaccessible so we’re providing coach transportation for our guests to get from the nearest large town (Telford) to and from the village.
-We really wanted our guests to be relaxed and enjoy the day without worrying about how to get there / get back to their hotels.
+Being in the middle of the countryside, it’s very inaccessible, so we’re providing coach transportation for our guests to get from the nearest large town (Telford) to and from the village.
+We really wanted our guests to relax and enjoy the day without worrying about how to get there / get back to their hotels.

 Suppliers for the day: